Diagonal supercompact Radin forcing: Introduction

 Woodin's original question remains open; see \cite{sinapovaunger2} for the best known partial result.
 A theme in the above results is that questions about the tree property are answered by first constructing a model where there are no special $\kappa^+$-Aronszajn trees (or even $\kappa^+ \notin I[\kappa^+]$).
 To obtain the tree property, one needs to increase the large cardinal assumption and to give a version of an argument of Magidor and Shelah \cite{magidorshelah}, who showed that the tree property holds at $\mu^+$ when $\mu$ is a singular limit of supercompact cardinals.
 The results of our paper are based on the ideas from Sinapova's \cite{sinapovauncountable1}, but we expect that they will generalize to give the tree property in the presence of stronger large cardinal assumptions.

 The paper is organized as follows.
 In Section \ref{background} we give some definitions and background material required for the main result.
-In Section \ref{mainposet} we describe the main forcing for Theorem \ref{thm1} and prove that it gives a model with a club $C$ of cardinals where SCH fails.
-In Section \ref{weaksquare} we characterize which cardinals in the club $C$ have weak square sequences and show that this set can be made non-stationary by $\kappa$-distributive forcing, thus completing the proof of Theorem \ref{thm1}.
+In Section \ref{mainposet} we describe the main forcing for Theorem \ref{thm1} and prove some of its basic properties.
+In Section \ref{arithmetic_section}, we show that the main forcing gives a model with a club $C$ of cardinals where SCH fails.
+In Section \ref{weaksquare} we characterize which cardinals in this club $C$ have weak square sequences and show that this set can be made non-stationary by $\kappa$-distributive forcing, thus completing the proof of Theorem \ref{thm1}.
 In Section \ref{conclusion} we make some concluding remarks and ask some open questions.